-- 3.29 We have used a 3-year average of cost information for direct operating costs and direct capital maintenance costs to inform the avoided ongoing costs. - 3.30 We recognise that the level, timing and profile of direct capital maintenance costs varies over the lifetime of the asset.
+- Assets are assigned to a part of the value chain, reflecting the service the asset contributes to delivering, such as water or wastewater services - It also correspondingly relates to the type of agreement between the incubment and the NAV (and the service the NAV provides to its customers) - 3.30 We have used a 5-year average of cost information for direct operating costs and direct capital maintenance costs to inform the avoided ongoing costs. - 3.31 We recognise that the level, timing and profile of direct capital maintenance costs varies over the lifetime of the asset.
 We have not considered it proportionate to consider capital maintenance costs on a net present value, asset by asset, basis.
-Instead, we have considered the direct capital maintenance costs we incur in maintaining our asset stock (e.g., pumping stations), a stock which is made up assets of different ages and taken a three-year average (2019-20 to 2021-22) of this to help smooth any uneven spend profiling. - 3.31 Within the relevant avoided costs for wastewater, we include all costs associated with HWD and SWD such as clearing and maintaining drainage areas and de-silting.
-When we undertake these types of activities, it is difficult to attribute whether, for example, the de-silting activity was due to foul, SWD or HWD in the network or the appropriate mix of purposes.
+Instead, we have considered the direct capital maintenance costs we incur in maintaining our asset stock (e.g., pumping stations), a stock which is made up assets of different ages and taken a five year average (2018-19 to 2022-23) of this to smooth any uneven spend profiling. - 3.32 Within the relevant avoided costs for wastewater, we include all costs associated with HWD and SWD such as clearing and maintaining drainage areas and de-silting.
+When we undertake these types of activities, it is difficult to attribute whether, for example, the de-silting activity was due to foul, SWD or HWD in the network or the appropriate mix of services these activities contribute to.